cylc/cylc-flow/doc/src/appendices/suiterc-config-ref.rst

 use cylc utility commands because access to cylc is also configured earlier in the script.
 See also :ref:`TaskExecutionEnvironment`.

-You can also specify task execution parameter environment templates here (only relevant for *parameterized tasks* - see :ref:`Parameterized Tasks Label`.
+You can also specify job environment templates here for *parameterized tasks* (see :ref:`Parameterized Tasks Label`).

 .. note::